 To read more updates you can go to our News and Updates page.

-Work units from the 321 (LLR) project, which are downloaded and completed during the challenge will count towards your challenge score.
+The 7 day Challenge starts at 18:00 UTC and ends on 22nd September exactly one week later at 18:00 UTC.
+Work units from the CUL (LLR) project, which are downloaded and completed during the challenge will count towards your challenge score.

 Please note that all data is as-is and comes from the Gridcoin Project blockchain.
 Estimations may be incorrect.